The Full List of Estrogen Dominance Symptoms & Causes of High Estrogen

 - Hair loss such as brittle hair, hair thinning or change in the color of your hair

-- Problems with fertility (usually difficulty with conception compared to high risk of miscarriage with low progesterone)
+- Problems with fertility (usually difficulty with conception compared to a high risk of miscarriage with low progesterone)

 - Changes to your mood including depression, anxiety or not feeling like yourself